-To gain professional accreditation with the Australian Counselling Association, students are required to disclose and explain any professional misconduct, formal complaints made against them as a counsellor, serious criminal offences, current investigations, or refusal of application to work with children.
+To gain professional accreditation with the Australian Counselling Association and the Psychotherapy and Counselling Federation of Australia, students are required to disclose and explain any professional misconduct, formal complaints made against them as a counsellor, serious criminal offences, current investigations, or refusal of application to work with children.

 As a student in the Faculty of Health you can expect to participate in a range of teaching activities each week.
 This could include lectures, seminars, practicals, placements and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.
 Teaching, placements and assessment tasks may take place outside of Deakin University teaching periods.

 To meet industry accreditation requirements, students must participate in a compulsory on-campus intensive (of either two- or three-days duration) for certain units.
 Please note that some units are entirely online, whilst others have a blended delivery of online and one face-to-face on-campus intensive.
 Please refer to the individual unit details in the online handbook for more information about how each unit is delivered.
 There are no weekly on-campus attendance requirements in any unit.

 Students will be required to complete 200 hours of placement, composed of client contact, supervision and non-contact counselling related activities.

 Placement is an essential component of the course, required by both accrediting associations, the Australian Counselling Association and the Psychotherapy and Counselling Federation of Australia.
 When students complete the course, they may be asked to submit evidence of their placement with a detailed log book of hours attained.